martafgonzalez02-blip/martafgonzalez02-blip/README.md

 Analytics Engineer with over 3 years of experience building and operating data-driven systems in financial environments working with SQL and BigQuery for the analytical layer, dbt, Python and Apache Airflow for data transformation and orchestration, using Power BI and Qlik Sense for visualization, with a strong focus on scalability, consistency, data availability and cloud-native development on GCP.
 I’m specialized in data quality and data governance, designing automated workflows that ingest and transform 100K+ records per day.

-🍃 Build and orchestrate scalable data pipelines (SQL, BigQuery, dbt, Python, Airflow) to deliver reliable analytical datasets.🍃
+🍃 Build and orchestrate scalable data pipelines to deliver reliable analytical datasets.🍃

-🛠️ Design cloud-native data models on GCP focused on performance, consistency, and high availability for business and regulatory reporting.🛠️
+🛠️ Design cloud-native data models on GCP focused on pconsistency, and high availability for business.🛠️

-📈 Implement data quality and governance frameworks, automating validations and ingestion of 100K+ daily records to ensure trusted BI outputs (Power BI, Qlik Sense).📈
+📈 Implement data quality and governance frameworks, automating validations and ingestion of 100K+ daily records to ensure trusted BI outputs.📈

 📍 Dublin, Ireland 📍
 💡 Open to collaboration and new opportunities 💡